devcoditor/EditorX/src/extensions/README.md

 ```

 Here `path` refers to the path under `src/` where the extension's dir lives.
-The optional `copy` array includes file path globs to be used when copying
+The optional `copy` array includes file path `globs` to be used when copying
 files from `src/` to `dist/` for this extension at build time.
-Many extensions
+Some extensions
-have no external dependencies, other than the `main.js` file and any modules it
+have no external dependencies, other than the `main.js` file.
+If this is the
-loads.
-If this is the case, you don't need to include `copy`.
-It will typically
+case, you don't need to include `copy`.
+However, most have some secondary
-include things like stylesheets, images, and other resources that get loaded
+resources, including things like stylesheets, images, etc.  These need to get
-dynamically at runtime and aren't packaged using requirejs.
+included in the `copy` array.